ingar195/Arch/readme.md

 2. Install, then reboot without chroot
 3. Navigate to where you want to store the script
 4. Clone the repository: `git clone https://github.com/ingar195/arch.git`
+5. cd to the arch folder
-5. Run the script: `sh install.sh`
+6. Run the script: `sh install.sh`
-6. Reboot the PC
+7. Reboot the PC

 ## Dotfiles
 Dotfiles is what we have named the git bare repo we use for backing up OS settings and non-sensitive files.